November2025/python-budget-practice/README.md

 - If for some reason your friend's checking account is overdrafted, then they will immediately transfer the overdraft amount plus $25 into their checking account from their savings account.
   - In the case they do not have any money in savings, your friend can not transfer anything in and must take an additional overdraft fee into their checking account of $30.00.

+### Wishlist Purchases
+Your friend only desires to purchase something from their wish list if the cost of the item is at most 20% of the amount in their savings account at the beginning of a pay period.

 ### Methodology
 Your code should submitted in a .py file.
 Be sure to leave comments so the reader knows what you're doing!